-The Bipartisan Infrastructure Law allows for the Authority to set-aside an additional two (2%) percent of funds annually awarded to provide technical assistance to rural, small, and tribal publicly owned treatment works, particularly in small, rural, and tribal disadvantaged communities (i.e. communities that meet the Affordability Criteria).
-The Authority will utilize 2% of the FY 2024 CWSRF General Supplemental Capitalization Grant, or \$1,096,140 to fund the Alliance of Indiana Rural Water (a non-profit organization) to administer the Indiana Certified Operator Apprenticeship Program to provide training of skilled workers in disadvantaged communities and standardize training across Indiana for Certified Operators for wastewater systems.
-The Authority will take approximately 1.5% from the FY 2024 CWSRF Base Program Capitalization Grant, or \$295,110.
-The technical assistance funds will be used to engage professional services, which includes technical assistance providers, engineering firms, and financial institutions.
-Services provided will include: Assist the Authority with outreach associated with extending sewers to unsewered areas; provide technical assistance to communities meeting Affordability Criteria; and engage residents directly within disadvantaged areas to identify needs that may be addressed by the SRF Loan Programs.
-The Authority will not utilize the remaining funds available in set-aside funds through the FY 2024 SRF Base Program, or the additional 2% of the FY 2023 CWSRF Emerging Contaminants program, but retains the authority to reclaim the funds, from a future Capitalization Grant.
+The Bipartisan Infrastructure Law allows for the Authority to use an additional two (2%) percent of funds awarded to provide technical assistance to rural, small, and tribal publicly owned treatment works, particularly in disadvantaged communities (i.e. communities that meet the Affordability Criteria).
+The Authority will utilize up to 2% of the FY 2025 CWSRF General Supplemental Capitalization Grant, or approximately \$1,096,1402 to fund the Alliance of Indiana Rural Water (a non-profit organization) to administer the Indiana Certified Operator Apprenticeship Program to provide training of skilled workers in small, disadvantaged communities and standardize training across Indiana for Certified Operators for wastewater systems.
+The Authority may use up to 2% from the FY 2025 CWSRF Base Program Capitalization Grant, or approximately \$393,4802, to engage professional services, which includes technical assistance providers, engineering firms, and financial institutions.
+Services provided will include: Assist the Authority with outreach associated with extending sewers to small unsewered communities; provide technical assistance to communities meeting Affordability Criteria; and engage residents directly within disadvantaged areas to identify needs that may be addressed by the SRF Loan Programs.
+The Authority retains the authority to utilize up to 2% of the Capitalization Grants awarded since FY 2022 for future needs.